Development | 14 min read

 You should never forget that competition is a rude yet effective motivation.
 So it is highly recommended to analyze the market, study existing competitors, how their apps benefit, and what they lack.

-You may create a business plan that will include all the features your app must contain (you can divide them into must-have and could-have ones).
+You may create app development business plan that will include all the features your app must contain (you can divide them into must-have and could-have ones).
 Besides, the plan will describe your expectations and bottlenecks/difficulties you may come across.

 So think about the value your new cloud service may bring for potential consumers, and why it becomes a troubleshooter for them.